 2. Adds a visual appeal

+The book cover helps catch customers’ attention.
+Without revealing much about the story, a synopsis on the cover helps persuade readers to buy it.
 A proper book cover provides a teaser that piques the readers’ curiosity.
 It must convince consumers that the book is worth their time and investment.

 3. Holds the book together

+We all have seen how bookshops/libraries stack the books on the shelves for display.
+Here’s where a good spine design comes in handy because this is what the customers notice first.
 Not only does it attract the reader, as mentioned above, but it also boasts of the quality of the book.
-A proper binding keeps the book’s edges intact, therefore, it must be taken into consideration.
+Proper binding keeps the book’s edges intact, therefore, it must be taken into consideration.

 4. Mentions the book’s ratings and reviews